-I could definitely list lots more than five too but these are the basic ones that I do on a daily basis — and the ones that I attribute to reducing my back pain and making my body strong.
+I could definitely list lots more than five too but these are the basic Pilates moves that I do on a daily basis — and the ones that I attribute to reducing my back pain and making my body strong.

-These are basic Pilates exercises — super simple but a brilliant way to keep your back healthy.
+You can do these basic Pilates exercises at home; they’re super simple but a brilliant way to keep your back healthy.

 I’ve listed them in no particular order; although if I could only pick one to do ever again, it would be a roll down.